 This service provides current reference evapotranspiration (ET) data to help you maintain the most efficient irrigation scheduling.

 The district maintains a CIMIS station in Gilroy in partnership with Synsenta AG and the California Department of Water Resources.

 Mobile Lab: System Efficiency Test Program

-Find out how uniformly your system is irrigating your crops with the Water District's mobile lab service.
+Find out how uniformly your system is irrigating your crops with the water district's mobile lab service.
 An experienced technician will analyze your system's performance and suggest improvements where appropriate.
-This program is presented in partnership with the Loma Prieta Resources Conservation District.

 QUESTIONS?
 Call the Water Conservation Hotline at (408) 630-2554 or email us at Conservation@valleywater.org.